 If you don't want to miss out and feel more comfortable pre-booking your flight, make sure to ask for the registration number of the plane you'll be going up in.
 You can plug this into any number of websites, like the Aviation Safety Network, to find out if the aircraft has a rough history.

 Similarly, if you want do a little first hand investigation and book when you arrive, try to avoid handing over your money until you see the plane you'll be flying in.
+Do not be afraid to query the airline over its safety record and safety procedures for their flights.

 Unpredictable weather, technical problems and high demand for a small number of working planes mean booking schedules are often thrown out the window.
 There seems to be little fidelity in the booking system as well, with some travellers reporting turning up early in the morning to snag a seat, while others who pre-booked say there were forced to wait for up to two days to finally get in the air.